Are you searching for your next power over Ethernet security camera?

 This device would need to be purchased separately and allows the user to plug two Ethernet cables together from end to end.

-Advantages and Disadvantages (compared to 110V and WiFi)
+Advantages and disadvantages of security cameras with Ethernet cables (compared to 110V and WiFi)

 Power over Ethernet offers the distinct advantage of allowing installation of remote or outdoor equipment without having to connect to an AC power cable.